 This document is a summary of a sample protection philosophy for non-exporting, inverterbased (NE/I) connections including storage, solar, and wind.
-The OEB intends it as a guide for proponents regarding the kinds of protections, and particularly the categories of protections, that distributors will require for connection.
+The OEB intends it as a guide for proponentsapplicants regarding the kinds of protections, and particularly the categories of protections, that distributors will require for connection.

-This is one example of a protection philosophy that would meeting the interconnection standards9.
+This is one example of a protection philosophy that would meet the requirements for a complete protection philosophy for the purpose of a CIA applicationmeeting the interconnection requirementsstandards.
 Other philosophies may also meet the standards.
 It provides guidance to a distributed energy resource (DER) proponent on good utility practice as it relates to protection requirements of non-exporting, inverter-based (NE/I) DERs.
 To form a protection scheme, all the elements for each category within any given protection philosophy are requirements.

 This document is not an approval for connection.
-This information should help proponents file better and more complete applications for connection.
-A proponent will need to submit detailed protection settings after the utility has completed the impact assessment of the submitted connection application.
+This information should help proponents applicants file better and more complete applications for connection.
+A proponent An applicant will need to submit detailed protection settings after the utility has completed the impact assessment of the submitted connection application.